mariorcasa/AWSSQSNodeReceiver/README.md

 ## Configuration
-Ensure you have the necessary AWS credentials configured or provide them through environment variables.
-Additionally, replace the placeholders AWS-REGION, ACCOUNT-NUMBER, and SQS-NAME in the queueUrl parameter with your actual AWS region, account number, and SQS queue name.
+Ensure you have the necessary AWS credentials configured or provide them through environment variables, typically stored in a .env file.
+In your .env.dev file, set the values for AWS_REGION and SQS_QUEUE_URL variables.
+Additionally, you may include the following optional AWS credentials: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN

+Remember to rename your .env.dev file to .env for the application to pick up the configuration.